Skip to main content

 Frequently Asked Questions

-How many colors can I use in a custom hoodie design?
+How many colors can a custom hoodie design have?

-What file format should I use for my hoodie design?
+What file format should I submit for my design?

-How long does it take to receive a custom hoodie order?
+How long does it take to receive a custom hoodie?

 Wrapping Up